iot-router/perenio.elegance/docs/Perenio_LXC_EE_system._User_manual.md

 # 1. Introduction

 Perenio LXC EE (LinuX Containers Execution Environment) system is a set of tools to manage LXC's in IoT-Router.
+This document describes Perenio LXC EE v3.1.1.

 ## 1.1 Purposes